hugo-cardenas/CryptocurrencySpreadsheetUtils/README.md

 The easiest way to use it is to make a copy of the spreadsheet above.

-## Using

-Add script in Tools > Script editor.
-Then to use, simply add =getCoinPrice("SYMBOL") in a row.
+You can also add the `CryptocurrencySpreadsheetUtils.gs` script in Tools > Script editor.

+## Getting Coin Prices

+Getting coin prices is really easy, just add =getCoinPrice("SYMBOL") in a row.
 For example, Bitcoin would be

     =getCoinPrice("BTC")